nimh-dsst/nda-study-1887/README.md

 To download data from NDA, the user would have to:
 1. Create a data package.
-2. Use NDA's command-line tool or Download Manager to download the data package.
+2. Download the data package.

 ### Creating a Data Package

-Steps below demonstrate creating a data package from [NDA](https://nda.nih.gov)
+Steps below demonstrate creating a data package on [NDA](https://nda.nih.gov)

-1. Go to NDA study 1887 page and click on the `Download` button at the bottom of the page.
+1. Go to [NDA study 1887 page](https://nda.nih.gov/study.html?id=1887) and click on the `Download` button at the bottom of the page.

     <img src="images/download_1.png">